Knetic/wisk/README.md

 I tend to make _lots_ of small projects.
 Utilities, gems, modules, websites, services - everything.
 And every language and framework requires a different project file structure, meaning that in order to even build "hello world" you need to bear a lot of project-specific file structures and contents in mind. `wisk` allows you to build a skeleton _once_, then reuse it to speed up the creation of new projects.

-`wisk` makes more of a difference with more complex templates.
-Your company probably makes projects with very common dependencies, patterns, names, and boilerplate code for every project.
+Your company probably makes projects with very common dependencies, patterns, names, metadata, and boilerplate code for every project.
 Updating this boilerplate content, or even making a new project, can be daunting, and probably involves a good amount of copy/paste and crossed fingers.
-With `wisk`, you can make a single skeleton by writing all of the dependencies, structure, conventions once - then re-using that to generate multiple projects.
+With `wisk`, you can make a single skeleton by writing all of the dependencies, structure and conventions once - then re-using that to generate multiple projects.

 ###Will this work for my favorite language?

 Probably! `wisk` can generate projects for anything that uses text files as its primary mode of representing project structure and data.
 I personally use it for Java (both standard and maven projects), Go, ruby, python, and Chef.

-The only case in which `wisk` will not work is for project with specific proprietary mechanisms for creating projects; such as anything .NET-related.
+The only case in which `wisk` will not work is for projects with specific binary-type files involved.
 If you want `wisk` to work with something like that, you're better off upgrading to a modern technology, or asking your vendor to support modern development workflows.

 ###How do I use it?

-`wisk` takes the path of a skeleton project, and the desired output path, and copies the files from the skeleton to the output, like so.
+`wisk` takes the path of a skeleton project and the desired output path, then copies the files from the skeleton to the output, like so.

     wisk ./skeleton ./cool_project